Race (2016 film): Box office

 Race grossed $19.2 million in North America and $5.9 million in other territories for a worldwide total of $25.1 million.

 In the United States and Canada, pre-release tracking suggested the film would gross $4–7 million from 2,369 theaters in its opening weekend, trailing fellow newcomer Risen ($7–12 million projection) but similar to The Witch ($5–7 million projection).
 It ended up grossing $7.4 million in its opening weekend, finishing in sixth at the box office.

 Critical response

-On Rotten Tomatoes, as of November 2021, the film has an approval rating of 63% based on 162 reviews and an average rating of 6.10/10.
-The website's critical consensus reads: "Race is nowhere near as thrillingly fleet or agile as its subject, but the story—and a winning central performance from Stephan James—are enough to carry it over the finish line."
 As of August 2020, Metacritic assigned the film a weighted average score of 56 out of 100, based on 35 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

 Accolades

 Race received eight nominations, including Best Motion Picture, at the 5th Canadian Screen Awards.